drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

 }
 {% endhighlight %}

 Now just wrap the old class with a new one and override the methods we have time to tackle.
-When we're done with this class, just change `CurseORMForumRepository` to `IForumThreadRepository` and call it good!

 {% highlight csharp %}
 public class EFCoreForumRepository : CurseORMForumRepository